-9 Practical Communication Techniques Everyone Should Know About
+9 Effective Communication Techniques Everyone Should Know About

 If I could magically tune up one skill across our team, it'd be communication.